Euprox: Description

 The antlers of Euprox were short, with two small prongs projecting from the main branch.
 Euprox is notable for being the earliest deer to possess the presence of a real burr, which are indicative of the border between permanent and deciduous segments of deer antlers.
-It possessed brachyodont teeth and likely fed on leaves.
+It possessed brachydont teeth.
 The environment that Euprox inhabited would have been warm and humid, with many tropical forests.

+Palaeobiology

 Palaeoecology

+The brachydont dentition of Euprox suggests it likely fed on leaves.
 Paired measurements of ^{87}Sr/^{86}Sr, δ^{18}O_{CO3}, and δ^{13}C derived from the tooth enamel of E. furcatus indicate that it was a subcanopy browser.
+Paired dental mesowear and microwear of E. furcatus from the locality of Arroyo de Val 4 suggests that it was a browse-dominated mixed feeder, partitioning resources with Heteroprox larteti, whose dental wear patterns from the same site evidence that it exhibited a greater reliance on grass than E. furcatus.